 Now more than ever, employers in virtually every industry want — and need — to hire cybersecurity professionals.
 Organizations require their skills to help keep sensitive data and systems safe from malicious hackers, defend an ever-expanding security perimeter, and comply with stringent regulatory mandates related to data security and privacy.

-As companies work to accelerate digital transformation efforts and build a more automated, cloud-based, data-driven workplace that can support remote teams, assembling and maintaining a deep bench of IT security expertise is becoming only more critical.
+As companies work to accelerate digital transformation efforts and build a more automated, cloud-based, data-driven workplace that can support remote teams, the need to assemble and maintain a deep bench of IT security expertise is becoming only more critical.

-The ever-rising level of cybercrime places even more pressure on businesses to keep their systems up to date and vulnerabilities patched and to swiftly respond to and recover from cybersecurity incidents stemming from malware, ransomware and phishing.
+The ever-rising level of cybercrime places even more pressure on businesses to keep their systems up to date and vulnerabilities patched so they can swiftly respond to and recover from cybersecurity incidents stemming from malware, ransomware and phishing.

-So, what kinds of experts do you need to cover all your IT security bases?
-Here is an overview of the typical responsibilities and valued skills and certifications for five types of in-demand cybersecurity professionals, and an example of a must-ask interview question to pose to job candidates.
+So, which cybersecurity professionals does your organization need to help you cover all your IT security bases?
+Here’s an overview of the responsibilities, skills and credentials for five of the most in-demand roles, based on research for the Robert Half Salary Guide.
+Also, included is an example of a must-ask interview question to pose to job candidates.

 When you recruit an information systems security manager, you’re hiring someone to orchestrate your company’s security measures.
 That includes overseeing the creation of IT security infrastructure, implementing policies and best practices, managing security audits and vulnerability and threat assessments, and preventing and detecting intrusion.
 Information systems security managers are also often tasked with creating and executing strategies to improve the reliability and security of IT projects, such as software development.

 For this role, you’ll want to look for a candidate who has a strong technical background in systems and network security and at least five years of experience.
-Solid interpersonal and communication skills and leadership abilities are important to succeed in this role, as are standout analytical and problem-solving skills.
+Solid interpersonal and communication skills and leadership abilities are important, as well as standout analytical and problem-solving skills.
 This person should be well-prepared to manage a varied team of IT professionals that includes security administrators, architects, analysts and engineers.